Last updated on June 17th, 2021 at 05:28 pm

 In review, Bellingcat uses open source and social media investigation to investigate various subjects, from the shooting down of MH17 to conflicts and corruption around the world.
 Articles and headlines do not use overtly emotional language and stick to evidence-based reporting such as this Unpublished OPCW Douma Correspondence Casts Further Doubt on ‘Doctored’ Report Claims.
 All information is properly sourced.

 Although Bellingcat does not state an editorial position, they often cover stories that favor the left such as human rights abuses and racism.
 For example, this story exposes a white supremacist, An American White Supremacist’s New Home in Serbia, and this report focuses on police abuse of US citizens A New Platform Maps US Police Violence Against Protesters.
 Further, they frequently cover crimes committed by right-wing groups such as this Million MAGA March: Unravelling a Violent Viral Video.

 In 2021, Bellingcat was successfully sued for defamation Former separatist leader Igor Bezler successfully sues Bellingcat over MH17 investigations.
 In general, information on the website is mostly factual, well-sourced, and holds a moderate left-leaning bias.

 - None to date.
 In fact, they are used as a resource for fact-checkers.

 Overall, we rate Bellingcat Left-Center biased based on story selection and positions that moderately favor the left.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 12/15/2016) Updated (11/19/2020)
+We also rate them Mostly Factual for reporting due to proper sourcing.; however, they have a false claim that resulted in a lawsuit.
+(D. Van Zandt 12/15/2016) Updated (06/17/2021)